-Whether I'm writing about the products that I've actually loved this month or the beauty tool that's changed my skincare routine for the better, I always try to be as open and honest about my skin journey as possible.
+Whether I'm writing about the products that I've actually loved this month or my favourite affordable skincare swaps, I always try to be as open and honest about my skin journey as possible.
 As someone who has experienced pretty severe acne since my teenage years, I'm not on board with miracle cures and wonder products that claim to eliminate spots and vanish breakouts in one use, and I'd hate to give the impression that there are products on the market that can do that.

 A powerhouse blend of salicylic acid and saw palmetto, you apply it directly to any blemishes and it works to draw out excess oil and toxins.
 When I've got a particularly juicy spot, this stuff won't make it disappear but it will help to dry it out, reduce redness and speed up healing time.

-Be warned, though: If you have an open spot or you've been picking, then this definitely has the sting factor when applied.
-But I must be a bit of a sadist, as I always feel like that means a product is working.
+Be warned, though: If you have an open spot or you've been picking (no judgement here) then this definitely has the sting factor when applied.

 Just like the Origins product, this Caudalie serum is brimming with salicylic acid.
 However, this one boasts a 100% natural version along with detoxifying grape polyphenols and organic essential oils for soothing results.

 Although this is gentle enough to use every day, I like to keep my skincare routine as stripped back as possible when I'm going through a particularly rough skincare patch.
 So I use this 3–4 times a week to keep things in check.